 This photo above is Caen after the war – this picture alone can make you tear up.

-It’s large, so make sure you give yourself plenty of time.
+The Caen Memorial is large, so make sure you give yourself plenty of time.

 There is something about the windblown landscape that takes you back in time.
 Back to D-Day, when 14,000 Canadian soldiers landed on Juno Beach.